cwverhey/HomeBankCSV/README.md

 <br clear="all" />

 ## Windows .exe
 Download [HomeBankCSVInstaller.exe](https://github.com/cwverhey/HomeBankCSV/raw/master/releases/HomeBankCSVInstaller.exe) and run this installer.
 It will unpack the required files to a directory you choose, and if you want it will also create a start menu shortcut.
+Uninstall any old versions before installing this one.

+If you don't want to install, download [HomeBankCSV.exe](https://github.com/cwverhey/HomeBankCSV/raw/master/releases/HomeBankCSV.exe).

 <img align="left" src="build-files/images/screenshot_windows.png" />
 <br clear="all" />

 ## Linux & power users
-Grab HomeBankCSV.py and run it, just make sure you have Python 3.x installed.
+Grab HomeBankCSV.py and run it, just make sure you have Python 3.6+ installed.

 ### CLI
     chmod +x HomeBankCSV.py